jrudydev/slack-match-bot/README.md

 @matchbot win
 ```

 Description: Report a win for the sender.
+Once the win is registered, the game is complete and becomes immutable.
+For corrections contact an admin user.